bobadams1/house_finder/README.md

 </blockquote>

 #### Pre-Processing SpacenetV2 Data
 SpacenetV2 Data is available in tar.gz files for each city.
 Once extracted, the data requires significant pre-processing before being leveraged in modeling.
 Details of the cleaning process are provided below and handled sequentially in the linked [notebook](code/04_Training_Data.ipynb).
-Mustafa Aktas' <a href='https://github.com/Mstfakts/Building-Detection-MaskRCNN/tree/master'>Building Detection with MaskRCNN project on github</a> was leveraged as reference on starting approaches to some of the problems tacked during data preparation and model instantiation.
+Mustafa Aktas' <a href='https://github.com/Mstfakts/Building-Detection-MaskRCNN/tree/master'>Building Detection with MaskRCNN project on github</a> is leveraged as reference on starting approaches to some of the problems tacked during data preparation and model instantiation.
 Many thanks to Mustafa for blazing this trail!

 ##### File Organization
 Initial file directories are laid out such that images and image labels are stored in separate directories for each image.
 Ex. img1 (multiple images) and img1-labels (geojson) are stored individually in unique directories.
 Within each image file directory, there are four distinct image bands or types (all in 16 bit .tif format) MS, PAN, PS-MS, PS-RGB